 CREST’s policy for the allowance of additional time for a diagnosed medical condition is available to download below:

-Policy for Candidates requiring special accommodations for CREST examinations.
+Policy for Candidates requiring Special Arrangements

 For questions regarding special accommodation requests, please email [email protected]